abridger/rock-paper-scissors/README.md

 Rock, Paper, Scissors
 =====================
-Makers Academy Week 3 Challenge.
+Makers Academy Week 3 Challenge to make a Rock, Paper, Scissors game using Ruby and Sinatra

 Technologies
 ------------